openshift-labs/learn-katacoda/intro-openshift/port-forwarding/04-creating-a-remote-connection.md

 With the port forwarding in place, you can now run ``psql`` again.
 This time it is being run from the local machine, and not inside of the container.
 Because the forwarded connection is using port 15432 on the local machine, you need to explicitly tell it to use that port rather than the default database port.

 ``psql sampledb username --host=127.0.0.1 --port=15432``{{execute}}

+This will again present you with the prompt for running database operations via ``psql``.

 ```
 Handling connection for 5432